 Private tenants now have new rights from the 1st of May 2026.

-2. Accommodation Agencies.
-The properties that accommodation agencies advertise tend to be shared houses or flats with joint tenancies but some will also advertise individual rooms.
-See our Accommodation Options leaflet for an A-Z of agencies in Bristol.
+Agencies tend to advertise shared houses or flats with joint tenancies, though some also list individual rooms.
+See our leaflet for an A–Z of agencies in Bristol.

 Bristol is a big city with many distinct neighbourhoods, each with its own character.
 Knowing these areas helps you narrow your search and decide where you do (and don't) want to live.